korenyoni/yonatankoren/posts/b5-prometheus-queries-negative-lookahead.md

 However this is not possible in Prometheus since it uses the [re2](https://github.com/google/re2) library, which doesn't support negative lookahead.

-I was scratching my head for some time, but soon I realized Prometheus doesn't need negative-lookahead since it supports the `!~` matcher:
+I was scratching my head for some time, but soon I realized Prometheus doesn't need negative-lookahead since it supports the `!~` (negative regex) matcher:

 ### This query works